We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Catastrophic personal injuries have additional consequences.
 For instance, victims can suffer from:

-In many cases, a person with catastrophic injury will never be able to work in a way that allows them to be self-sufficient.
+In many cases, a person with catastrophic injury will never be able to work in a way that allows them to earn adequate wages and be self-sufficient.

 Any incident that results in physical trauma has the potential to cause catastrophic injury.
 The most common traumatic events are motor vehicle accidents, such as car, truck, and motorcycle crashes.